The Survivors (Australian TV series)

 The Survivors is an Australian drama miniseries created by Tony Ayres for Netflix.
-Based on Jane Harper's 2020 novel, the series was released on 6 June 2025.
-The series follows Kieran Elliott, a resident of the (fictional) coastal town of Evelyn Bay, Tasmania, after a deadly storm hits, and his return 15 years later with his family, to find both the community and Kieran himself still haunted by memories of the past.
+Based on Jane Harper's 2020 novel of the same name, the series was released on 6 June 2025.
+The series follows Kieran Elliott, a resident of the (fictional) coastal town of Evelyn Bay in Tasmania, after a deadly storm hits, and his return 15 years later with his family, to find both the community and Kieran himself still haunted by memories of the past.
+The series received positive reviews from critics.

-Plot
+Synopsis

 Kieran Elliott's life changed forever in his coastal home town of Evelyn Bay, Tasmania, after a severe storm hit the bay causing the deaths of three people who were close to him.
 When he returns home 15 years later with his own family, the past comes back to haunt him and the tight-knit community when a young woman is murdered.
 The community is desperate for answers and they are forced to uncover the deadly mysteries from the past.